s-archer/quick-demos/README.md

  - create an SSH key pair in PEM format (or use your existing key pair e.g. ~/.ssh/id_rsa[.pub]) -- ```ssh-keygen -t rsa``` # Accept the default names and do not set a passphrase.
 If you're running Python 2.7, you might need to run ```ssh-keygen -t rsa -m PEM``` and append .pem to the filename.\
  - create ansible.cfg (if it doesn't exist) and add the following four lines (substituting <key file name> with your SSH key file path/name):
+ - if you have problems with your ssh keys, try executing 'ssh-add' at the cli before running 'ansible-playbook'

 ```
 [defaults]